anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 2. It creates an external table in BigQuery

 ### 1.3.
 Querying the Hudi dataset in BigQuery
-To query the Hudi dataset, one must query the external table.<br>
+To query the Hudi dataset, one must query the external table.
+Its important to understand the architectural considerations.<br>

 ### 1.4.
 Architectural considerations
-The manifest is a "point in time" snapshot, therefore the view reflects point in time state of the Hudi dataset.
-Run the sync tool as frequently as you need to query fresh data
+1. The manifest is a "point in time" snapshot, therefore the view reflects point in time state of the Hudi dataset.
+2. Run the sync tool as frequently as you need to query fresh data
+3. The data in BigQuery if updated, will not sync (back) with the Hudi dataset in Cloud Storage.

 ### 1.5.
 What is takes to use the tooling as it stands